 PUBLIC RELATIONS & MARKETING CONSULTANT

 McMath has managed marketing outreach for numerous nonprofit arts organizations and businesses.
-Marketing campaigns include the use of Social Media, email platforms, web management, photographs, graphics/logos, display ads, posters, brochures, ostcards and promotional videos.
-To view examples of McMath's marketing materials, click below:
+Marketing campaigns include the use of Social Media, email platforms, web management, photographs, graphics/logos, display ads, posters, brochures, postcards and promotional videos.

 HONORS & ASSOCIATIONS

 In 2012, McMath was honored in the Best Director category of DC Metro Theater Arts' "Best of 2012" for Once Upon A Christmas Carol.
 Upon graduating in 2011 with an MS in Arts Management from Shenandoah University, she received the Arts Administration Graduate Student Award for superlative graduate student work upon.
 In 2010, McMath was one of four women chosen for the first annual Franklin Park Arts Center Women With Vision Exhibit, presented inconjunction with Virginia's 2010 "Minds Wide Open" celebration of women in the arts.

 presented as part of Franklin Park Arts Center's